 In March 2018, the Arctic Winter Games are returning to the Northwest Territories’ South Slave region for the first time in 40 years.
 Hosted jointly by the communities of Hay River and Fort Smith, the Games’ 25th Anniversary will be a milestone event and a unique opportunity to connect with a large, highly engaged audience from across the Canadian North and Circumpolar World.

-The original intent of the Arctic Winter Games, as instilled by Pierre E. Trudeau, was to provide a venue to allow Northern athletes to compete at comparable levels and to build a strong network between communities.
+The original intent of the Arctic Winter Games, as instilled by Pierre E. Trudeau, was to provide a venue to allow Northern athletes to compete at comparable levels to their Southern counterparts and to build a strong network between communities.

 The South Slave’s regional approach will incorporate the communities of Enterprise, Fort Providence, Fort Resolution, Kat’lodeeche First Nation, Kakisa, and the host communities of Hay River and Fort Smith.